MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-sparklyr-revoscaler.md

 **Azure HDInsight (HDI) users**

-If on HDI, you'll need to specify the MRAN snapshot date that contains the required package version.
+If on HDI, you need to specify the MRAN snapshot date that contains the required package version.
 For R Server 9.1, use 2017-05-01.

 ```R
 options(repos = "https://mran.microsoft.com/snapshot/2017-05-01")